 Before being presented to the General Meeting for adoption, annual financial statements as prepared by the Executive Board must be examined by an external certified public auditor.
 The General Meeting has the authority to appoint the auditor.
 Each year, the Supervisory Board nominates the auditor for (re)appointment by the General Meeting, taking into account the advice of the Audit and Risk Committee.
 The auditor’s assignment and remuneration are resolved on by the Supervisory Board, on the recommendation of the Audit and Risk Committee.

-Prior to publication, the half-year results and reports are discussed with the Audit and Risk Committee in the presence of the external auditor, and subsequently with the Supervisory Board.
-The results and reports of the first and the third quarter are discussed with the Audit and Risk Committee, in the presence of the external auditor, prior to publication.
+Prior to publication, the half-year results and reports are discussed with the Audit and Risk Committee in the presence of the external auditors, and subsequently with the Supervisory Board.
+The (quarterly) results and reports of the first and the third-quarter are discussed with the Audit and Risk Committee, in the presence of the external auditors, prior to publication.
 The external auditor attends all Audit and Risk Committee meetings and the meetings of the Supervisory Board in which the annual Financial Statements are to be approved and the year-end audit report of the external auditor is discussed.

 The Arcadis Auditor Independence Policy contains rules and procedures for the engagement of the external auditor, in order to ensure its independence.